|UNESCO heritage monument, Thanjavur Bragadeswar (Perudiyar)temple, Tamil nadu, puja.co.in|

 Myth 02: Rocks used in the big temple were locally mined:

 The granites used in the big temple are not in situ rocks - rocks available here.
-As a matter of fact, the entire Delta districts Thanjavur, Thiruvarur and Nagapatnam (once they formed composite district called Tanjore or Thanjavur) do not have any outcrops of hard rocks such as granite or Diorite and other related rocks.
-The delta region has a net work of various rivers that drain in to the Bay of Bengal
+As a matter of fact, the entire Delta districts Thanjavur, Thiruvarur and Nagapatnam (once they formed the composite district of Tanjore or Thanjavur) do not have any outcrops of hard rocks such as granite or Diorite and other related rocks.
+The delta region has a net work of various rivers that drain into the Bay of Bengal

 Myth 03: Did the rocks come from far of places?